Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Neutron stars

 \section{Neutron stars}

 This section will discuss basic physics of neutron stars, including the superfluid phase in its interior as well as the possibility of exotic QCD phases in the inner core.
-We will also briefly discuss how the recent gravitational wave detections have allowed the probe on NS interior properties. \\
+We will also briefly discuss how the recent gravitational wave detections have allowed to probe NS interior properties.

-{\bf Basics of a neutron star :} The existence of neutron stars as one of the possible end states of massive stars was predicted by Walter Baade and Fritz Zwicky in 1933 \cite{Baade1934CosmicRF}, a long time before the discovery of the pulsating neutron star ({\it little green man}) in late 1967 \cite{Hewish:1968bj}.
-Neutron stars are the remnants of the supernova explosion of supergiant stars of mass in the range $10~\text{ M} _{\odot}-20~\text{M}_{\odot}$.
+{\bf Basics of a neutron star:} The existence of neutron stars as one of the possible end states of massive stars was predicted by Walter Baade and Fritz Zwicky in 1933 \cite{Baade:1934onh}, a long time before the discovery of the pulsating neutron star ({\it little green man}) in late 1967 \cite{Hewish:1968bj}.
+Neutron stars are the remnants of the supernova explosion of supergiant stars of mass in the range $10~\text{ M} _{\odot}-20~\text{M}_{\odot}$.(see \cite{2004hpa..book.....L} for neutron star basics and \cite{2019gwa..book.....A} for the role of pulsars in gravitational-wave astronomy.)
 During its formation, gravity squeezes the matter to achieve extremely high baryon density.
 Gravitational collapse is counterbalanced by the neutron degeneracy pressure (along with repulsive nuclear forces) leading to the formation of a stable neutron star.
 The radius (R) of a neutron star lies in the range (10 - 14) km with mass in the range $~\text{1.1 M} _{\odot}-2.1~\text{M}_{\odot}$.
 Thus the average mass density is of the order of nuclear matter's saturation density $\rho_0 = 2.8 \times 10^{14}~\text{g cm}^{-3}$.
-The discovery of the neutron star put the discussions of such compact astrophysical objects on deep footing, with the realization that it provides the opportunity for testing exciting physics at a high baryon density regime that cannot be tested otherwise by terrestrial experiments.
+The discovery of the neutron star put the discussions of such compact astrophysical objects on solid footing, with the realization that it provides the opportunity for testing exciting physics at a high baryon density regime that cannot be tested otherwise by terrestrial experiments.
 However, with the opportunity, new theoretical challenges arise, of understanding the properties of dense interior materials, the inner core in particular, and relating these properties to various testable observables.

 There have been continuous efforts towards a theoretical understanding of the internal structure of neutron stars keeping in view its astrophysical implications and observational constraints.
 These include the mass-radius relations, the moments of inertia (MI) of the star (including the fractional contribution of the solid crust and superfluid/superconductor components), the extent of rigidity of the outer crust, and the deformation from the sphericity etc. The above quantities, in turn, determine the frequency of pulsar's free precession, glitch size in the context of various pulsar glitch models (crustquake, superfluid-vortex model etc.), or the feasibility of GW emission etc.